 In the end, Brown is as simple as equality and as complex as justice.

-Brown is the courage of Barbara Johns, a 16-year-old girl in Farmville, Va., who in 1951 led a black student walkout of 450 young people, shaming adults into taking up the cause of integration.
+Brown is the courage of Barbara Johns, a 16-year-old girl in Farmville, Virginia, who in 1951 led a black student walkout of 450 young people, shaming adults into taking up the cause of integration.
 As one of the Brown lawyers explained at the time, "We didn't have the nerve to break their hearts."

 It is the activism of Esther Brown, a white Jewish woman who, along with the NAACP, fought school segregation in several Kansas cities, becoming herself a target of white hatred.

-It is the persistence of McKinley Burnett, the Topeka NAACP president, who well before the Brown case tried to persuade the Topeka Board of Education to integrate its schools.
+It is the persistence of McKinley Burnett, the Topeka NAACP president who, well before the Brown case, tried to persuade the Topeka Board of Education to integrate its schools.